-- 1. Full semester length fall/spring courses must be added with faculty permission by the end of the20% or 30%....week of the semester. - Fall/spring courses less than full semester in length and all summer/winter course must be added prior to the.....? % .length of the class.
+- 1. Full semester length fall/spring courses must be added with faculty permission by the end of the20% or 30%....week of the semester.
+30% in Title 5 - 2.
+Fall/spring courses less than full semester in length and all summer/winter course must be added prior to the.....? % .length of the class.
 Find the last day to add by going to course for the semester/session on searchable/online class schedule